 Undergraduate admissions is conducted through CMU’s University Office of Admission in cooperation with School of Art faculty and staff.

-- Jan.
-15 – Regular Decision SlideRoom Portfolio Submission
+January 15 – Regular Decision: SlideRoom Portfolio Submission

-Please note: All applicants are considered for fall semester admission only
+Please note: The School of Art is not participating in Early Decision 2.
+All applicants are considered for Fall semester admission only.

 - Art portfolio review